Refinitiv/Real-Time-SDK/Java/README.md

 ## Install ESDK
 This section shows the required setup needed before you can build any of the Java APIs.

 Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build ESDK as detailed below.
-In addition, this repository depends on the [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository.
+In addition, this repository depends on a Binary Pack found in the [release assets](https://github.com/Refinitiv/Elektron-SDK-BinaryPack/releases) section that is auto pulled by a build.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.
+For releases prior to ESDK 1.3.0.L1, ONLY, a Binary Pack may be obtained by cloning ESDK GitHub repo with --recursive to include submodule found in [Elektron-SDK-BinaryPack](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack) repository.

+Elektron SDK package may also be [downloaded from Refinitiv Developer Portal](https://developers.refinitiv.com/elektron/elektron-sdk-java/downloads).

+Elektron SDK package is also available on [MyRefinitiv.com](https://my.refinitiv.com/content/mytr/en/downloadcenter.html).
+Search for: "Elektron SDK".

 ## Building ESDK